Jeff Goldblum Plays Jazz For London Commuters In A Surprise Train Station Concert

 — Decca Records (@DeccaRecords) September 5, 2018

-The unannounced mini-concert drew quite a stir on social media, with commuters and fans gathering around for a quick sing-along.
+The unannounced mini-concert drew quite a stir on social media sites like Twitter, with commuters and fans gathering around for a quick sing-along.

-What am I up to?
-Nothing much.
-Just watching JEFF BLOODY GOLDBLUM PLAY PIANO AT ST PANCRAS!!
-HOLY SHIT MATE!!! pic.twitter.com/hmcvWPuqgq

-The first single from his jazz debut is titled ‘Cantalope Island.’
+The first single from his jazz debut is titled “Cantaloupe Island.”

 This isn’t the first time Goldblum’s wacky antics have drawn a crowd.
 In 2017, he handed out sausages from “Chef Goldblum’s” food truck.
 The style icon made time to chat with his Australian fans while passing out fancy hot dogs.